A US return to Guadalcanal, in another tense historical moment - The Boston Globe

-Caroline Kennedy, the US ambassador to Australia, and Wendy Sherman, the USx deputy secretary of state, stood together at dawn Sunday on the island of Guadalcanal to honor the 80th anniversary of the World War II battle there that nearly led to the death of their fathers and that redefined America’s role across Asia.
+Caroline Kennedy, the US ambassador to Australia, and Wendy Sherman, the US deputy secretary of state, stood together at dawn Sunday on the island of Guadalcanal to honor the 80th anniversary of the World War II battle there that nearly led to the death of their fathers, and that redefined America’s role across Asia.

 Advertisement